bixb922/crank-organ/design-and-development/design_and_development.md

 A PCNT driver entirely in MicroPython was written.
 It uses the ESP32's registers directly, bypassing ESP-IDF.
 No interrupts are needed, but the PCNT count has to be read before it overflows.
 In practice, since the overflow is around 32000 counts, and since it is safe to assume that it is possible to read the counter several times a second, this allows to count pulse rates of at least 100 kHz, more than enough for this purpose.

 The MicroPython PCNT driver is [here](https://github.com/bixb922/crank-organ/blob/main/src/pcnt.py).
-The driver works with the ```Counter``` and ```Encoder``` classes of PR#12346, so should that PR be merged some day, I can drop the driver.
-The driver can work for both a plain ESP32 and a ESP32-S3 (the ESP32 register definitions are commented).
+The driver works with the ```Counter``` and ```Encoder``` classes of PR#12346.
+That driver was merged in 2025, so I could drop including my own driver.

-This allows the use of an industrial quadrature encoder of 200 pulses per revolution.
-It also could be, say, 5000 pulses per second, but there is no gain.
+This allows the use of an industrial quadrature encoder of, for example, 200 pulses per revolution.
+It also could be, say, 5000 pulses per second, but there is no big gain.
 In 2 phase mode, this yields 400 pulses per second.
 Reading 10 times a second with asyncio has very low overhead and yields a precision of around 2% for each reading, which is enough for the task.

-L
 # 15. Local time

 Having the local time is really not needed for this application, but it is nice to record the date and time tunes have been played, and the date when MIDI files are updated to know which tunes are new.